syndr/ansible-collection-molecule/roles/init/README.md

 Initialize the Molecule testing framework for a project.

+# Usage

 To use this role, do the following:

-* Create the default molecule scenario directory
+## Create the molecule scenario directory

 ```bash
 mkdir -p extensions/molecule/default
 ```

+## Create the init playbook

-* Within the new scenario directory (default), create a file `init.yml` containing the example playbook from this README.
+Within the new scenario directory (default), create a file `init.yml` containing the example playbook from this README.

+Configuration variables for the `init` role can be customized as desired.

 You should now have a directory structure similar to the following:
 ```